Our Offerings

 How often is my investment in the IncomePlus Fund revalued?

 The IncomePlus Fund and associated net asset value will be audited by a third-party accounting firm in the beginning of each calendar year.
+The Fund is valued by Fund managers every month.

 After I execute my subscription agreement, when will you call my funds?